stackforge/fuel-docs/pages/reference-architecture/7000-vcenter.rst

 The vCenter driver requires the :ref:`nova-network-term` topology, which means that :ref:`ovs-term` does not work with vCenter.

-The Nova Compute service runs on a Controller node, not on a separate Compute node.
+The Nova-compute service runs on a Controller node, not on a separate Compute node.
 This means that, in the Multi-node Deployment mode, a user has a single Controller node with both compute and network services running.

-Unlike other hypervisor drivers that require the Nova Compute service to be running on the same node as the hypervisor itself, the vCenter driver enables the Nova Compute service to manage ESXi hypervisors remotely.
+Unlike other hypervisor drivers that require the Nova-compute service to be running on the same node as the hypervisor itself, the vCenter driver enables the Nova-compute service to manage ESXi hypervisors remotely.
 This means that you do not need a dedicated Compute node to use the vCenter hypervisor;
-instead, Fuel puts the Nova Compute service on a Controller node.
+instead, Fuel puts the Nova-compute service on a Controller node.

 .. raw: pdf